-Generally, air valves shall not be installed on distribution mains that are not trunk mains, or bulk mains.
-Hydrants shall be used to manually introduce or release air in these cases.
+Generally, air valves shall not be installed on distribution reticulation mains that are not trunk mains, or bulk mains.
+Hydrants and scour valves mayshall be used to manually introduce or release air in these cases.

 6.4.20.6 Pressure reducing valves